MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 ## Error handling for query parameters

-Some requests will return an error message if a specified query parameter is not supported.
-For example, you cannot use the `-Contains` operator on the `DisplayName` property.
+Some requests will return an error message if a specified query parameter isn't supported.
+For example, you can't use the `-Contains` operator on the `DisplayName` property.

 ```powershell
 Get-MgUser -Filter "Contains(DisplayName, 'Test')"